sjentsch/lsjDocs/_pages/Ch04_Descriptives_6.rst

    unusual beast.
 It’s not quite a descriptive statistic, and not quite an inference.
 Make sure you understand that section.
 It’ll come up again later.

-In the next Chapter we’ll move on to a discussion of how to draw pictures!
+In the next chapter we’ll move on to a discussion of how to draw pictures!
 Everyone loves a pretty picture, right?
 But before we do, I want to end on an important point.
 A traditional first course in statistics spends only a small proportion of the class on descriptive statistics, maybe one or two